tidwall/fast-spatial-joins/README.md

 His results are very good.
 Reading the input data takes 4 seconds and performing the spatial join takes only 13 seconds.

-I was curious to see how well a Go program using the CPU would compare, so I wrote this little program.
+I was curious to see how well a Go program using the CPU would compare.

 I used the Go libraries [tidwall/geojson](https://github.com/tidwall/geojson) for storing the neighborhood polygons and [tidwall/rtree](https://github.com/tidwall/rtree) for the spatial index.
 These are the same foundational libraries I use in [Tile38](https://github.com/tidwall/tile38).